Facebook

 Tumor Suppressor Genes vs Oncogenes

 Tumor suppressor genes and oncogenes are both critical in the development of cancer.
-Tumor suppressor genes help to prevent the formation of tumors, while oncogenes promote tumor growth.
+Tumor suppressor genes help prevent tumor formation, while oncogenes promote tumor growth.
 Although tumor suppressor genes and oncogenes play a role in cancer, their functions are opposite.
 Mutations in tumor suppressor genes can lead to uncontrolled cell growth and cancer development.
-Oncogenes are often mutated in cancer cells, and their activation can result in tumor growth.
+Mutation of oncogenes frequently occurs in cancer cells, and their activation can lead to tumor growth.

 There are several types of oncogenes, which can be classified based on their function.
 Oncogenes can be growth factor genes, transcription factor genes, or signal transduction genes.
 Growth factor genes encode proteins that stimulate cell growth.
 Transcription factor genes encode proteins that regulate the expression of other genes.
 Signal transduction genes encode proteins that transmit signals from one cell to another.